Work Zone Mobility and Safety Program

 Wisconsin Department of Transportation

-The Wisconsin DOT (WisDOT) Facilities Development Manual (PDF 126KB) includes guidelines for developing TMPs for all highway construction, street maintenance, and utility or construction activities performed by WisDOT, municipalities, and other agencies.
+The Wisconsin DOT (WisDOT) Facilities Development Manual includes guidelines for developing TMPs for all highway construction, street maintenance, and utility or construction activities performed by WisDOT, municipalities, and other agencies.
 The intent of these guidelines is to assist regional planners, traffic engineers, and designers in developing TMPs for work zones and to help WisDOT develop and implement TMPs effectively and consistently statewide to enhance safety and mobility while minimizing delays caused by construction work zones.
 The guidelines define a framework for integrating TMPs and traffic operation policies into the project development process and encourage consideration of TMPs at an early stage in project development.
 The included strategies facilitate planning, managing, operating, and evaluating work zone safety and mobility.

 WisDOT also developed and implemented a TMP training course.
 The course first explains the background of TMP development at the federal and state level.
 It then explains specific components of a TMP within the context of Wisconsin practice, requirements, and project development.
-The course also includes a TMP development exercise in which participants are given the opportunity to apply the rules and requirements for TMPs and experience how a TMP evolves through the life of a project
+The course also includes a TMP development exercise in which participants are given the opportunity to apply the rules and requirements for TMPs and experience how a TMP evolves through the life of a project.

-PDF files can be viewed with the Acrobat® Reader®.
+PDF files can be viewed with the Acrobat® Reader®

 PPT files can be viewed with the Microsoft PowerPoint Viewer.